Dearborn, Michigan: Transportation

 Amtrak, the national passenger rail system, provides service to Dearborn, operating its Wolverine three times daily in each direction between Chicago, Illinois and Pontiac, via Detroit.
 Baggage cannot be checked at this location; however, up to two suitcases, in addition to any "personal items" such as briefcases, purses, laptop bags, and infant equipment, are allowed on board as carry-ons.
-There are two rail stops in Dearborn: the regular Amtrak station and a rarely used station at Greenfield Village.
-Amtrak operates on Norfolk Southern's (NS) "Michigan Line".
+There is one rail stop in Dearborn: the John D. Dingell Transit Center.
+Amtrak operates on the Michigan Department of Transportation Michigan Line.
 This track runs from Dearborn to Kalamazoo, Michigan.
+CSX Transportation's Detroit Subdivision, Canadian National Railway/Grand Trunk Western Railroad's Dearborn Subdivision, and Conrail Shared Assets' Junction Yard Running Track also pass through Dearborn.
 Most of the freight traffic on these rails is related to the automotive industry.
-Norfolk Southern's Dearborn Division offices are also located in Dearborn.

 Dearborn is served by buses of both the Detroit Department of Transportation (DDOT) and the Suburban Mobility Authority for Regional Transportation (SMART) systems.

 From 1924 to 1947, Dearborn was the site of Ford Airport.
 It featured the world's first concrete runway and the first scheduled U.S. passenger service.

-SMART Flex

-Launched in March 2021, SMART Flex is an on-demand public transit service launched in partnership with TransitTech company Via Transportation as a way to help encourage first-and-last mile connections to existing bus routes as well as trips to universities, grocery stores, local hospitals and other destinations.
+Launched in March 2021, SMART Flex is an on-demand public transit service launched in partnership with TransitTech company Via Transportation.
 SMART Flex is available to residents and workers in Dearborn, Troy, the Hall Road corridor between Utica and New Baltimore, Pontiac/Auburn Hills, and Farmington/Farmington Hills to book rides using the SMART Flex app.